Tips for Brightening Sick Days with Arts & Crafts for Kids

 Here’s a list of 9 activities that are great to bring joy to a sick child and a small space:

-2. Diamond dotting- This is quickly becoming a new trend.
+- Diamond dotting- This is quickly becoming a new trend.
 Just a small picture is bound to keep the kids busy for hours.
 This activity is excellent to practise hand eye coordination as well as learning the alphabet.
+Diamond dotting is a fun and relaxing craft where tiny, faceted resin "diamonds" are applied to a sticky canvas to create sparkling, mosaic-like artwork.
+Each diamond is placed according to a colour-coded chart, similar to paint-by-numbers, allowing for intricate, shimmering designs.
+It's a popular activity for both beginners and experienced crafters, offering a satisfying way to create dazzling, textured pieces that catch the light beautifully.

-8. Origami- This is an ancient art and is still as popular as before.
+- Origami- This is an ancient art and is still as popular as before.
 The skill levels required vary greatly and this helps to keep kids of all ages busy.
-You can find easy tutorials here
+You can find easy tutorials here.
+Origami is great for kids because it helps develop fine motor skills, patience, and focus.
+As they fold paper into intricate shapes, children improve hand-eye coordination and learn to follow steps carefully.
+Origami also encourages creativity and problem-solving, making it a fun, hands-on way to boost cognitive development while creating something beautiful.
+Plus, it’s an inexpensive activity that kids of all ages can enjoy!

 This list is great for kids at home or in hospital.
 Arts and crafts is a wonderful way to lift their spirits.
 You can shop most items from Checkers Sixty60.
-If you have a bit more time, you can order all these goodies from www.scribbleandscratch.co.za
+If you have a bit more time, you can order all these goodies and so much more from www.scribbleandscratch.co.za.

 From one experienced Mamma to another, sending you strength and creativity to get through these challenging times.